jacobkiers/html-over-dns/content/posts/2021-08-17-serving-blog-content-over-dns.md

 ### Has it any practical use?

 It is not intended to have any.
 Since DNS records are fairly small, serving images or something would quickly start consuming 100s of requests per second.
-I wouldn't want to do that to Cloudflare 😉
+I wouldn't want to do that to Cloudflare.

 It would be an interesting experiment to see how feasible that is.